-On the Economics of Audit Partner Tenure and Rotation: Evidence from PCAOB Data
+On the Economics of Mandatory Audit Partner Rotation and Tenure: Evidence from PCAOB Data

-We provide the first partner tenure and rotation analysis for a large cross-section of U.S. publicly listed firms over an extended period.
-We analyze the effects on audit quality as well as economic tradeoffs with respect to audit hours and fees.
-On average, we find no evidence for audit quality declines over the tenure cycle and, consistent with the former, little support for fresh-look benefits after five-year mandatory rotations.
+We provide the first partner tenure and mandatory rotation analysis for a large cross-section of U.S. publicly listed firms over an extended period.
+We analyze the effects on audit quality as well as on audit pricing and production.
+On average, we find no evidence for audit quality declines over the tenure cycle and, consistent with this result, little support for fresh-look benefits after five-year mandatory rotations.
 Nevertheless, partner rotations have significant economic consequences.
-We find increases in audit fees and decreases in audit hours over the tenure cycle, which differ by partner experience, client size, and competitiveness of the local audit market.
-Our findings are consistent with efforts by the audit firms to minimize disruptions and audit failures around mandatory rotations.
-We also analyze special circumstances, such as audit firm or audit team switches and early partner rotations.
-We show that these situations are more disruptive and more likely to exhibit audit quality effects.
-In particular, we find that low quality audits give rise to early engagement partner rotations and in this sense have (career) consequences for partners.
+Audit fees decline and audit hours increase after mandatory rotations, but then reverse over the tenure cycle.
+We also find evidence that audit firms use “shadowing” in preparation of lead partner turnover.
+The economic effects differ predictably by competitiveness of the local audit market, client size, and partner experience.
+When multiple members of the audit team start together at a new client, the transition appears to be more disruptive (but still less so than switching the audit firm) and more likely to exhibit audit quality effects, such as fresh look.
+Overall, our findings are consistent with costly efforts by the audit firms to minimize both disruptions and audit failures around mandatory rotations.

 Keywords: Auditing, Audit fees, Audit quality, Auditor rotation, Audit partner tenure, Competition, PCAOB